 Don’t be afraid of competitors.

-Your competitors may have something relevant and useful on their site that can help add credibility to what you’re writing about.
+Your competitors may have something relevant and valuable on their site that can help add credibility to what you’re writing about.
 As long as you’ve got good products, you probably don’t have to worry about losing the sale to a competitor.

 Readability Means You Write for Humans, Not Google